vishvAsa/devaH/content/kalpaH/general/tattvam/devaH/hierarchy/_index.md

 #### Consequences of sectarian "puppet-master" following.
 - Subscription to a puppet-master could, at an extreme, imply (partial and complete) abandonment and repudiation of other deities and duties at a personal level.
 - Examples:
-    - pAshupata-s urge devapitRkarmatyAga after accepting rudra as sole karta.
+    - pAshupata-s urge deva-pitR-karma--tyAga after accepting rudra as sole karta.
         - devavat pitṛvac ca // PS_2.10 //
         - ubhayaṃ tu rudre devāḥ pitaraś ca // PS_2.11 //
     - some fanatic lay shrIvaiShNava-s